-- (c) In its consideration, as a minimum, Connecting NSPs must take into account the following: - (i) networks, generating units, and other plant and devices known to be providing system strength support; - (ii) Committed projects for new generating units, generating systems, market network service facilities and loads that include LIBR; - (iii) considered projects; - (iv) variations in generation and load profiles, including operating conditions at maximum and minimum loads, including under minimum synchronous generation conditions; - (v) AC and HVDC interconnector flows including (evaluation of) applicable constraint limitations; - (vi) constraints, limit equations and updates to these; - (vii) credible contingency events and other events set out in proposed performance standards; - (viii) operation and impact of, and on, special protection schemes; - (ix) switching events or events that might cause voltage or operating condition variations to test for adverse system strength impact at different operating points; - (x) protected events and constraints that apply during those protected events; and - (xi) any other matters the Connecting NSP considers reasonable following agreement with AEMO. - (d) A Full Assessment must exclude the impact on any protection system for a transmission network or distribution network50.
+- (ii) Committed projects for new generating units, generating systems, market network service facilities and loads that include LIBR; - (iii) considered projects; - (iv) variations in generation and load profiles, including operating conditions at maximum and minimum loads, including under minimum synchronous generation conditions; - (v) AC and HVDC interconnector flows including (evaluation of) applicable constraint limitations; - (vi) constraints, limit equations and updates to these; - (vii) credible contingency events and other events set out in proposed performance standards; - (viii) operation and impact of, and on, special protection schemes; - (ix) switching events or events that might cause voltage or operating condition variations to test for adverse system strength impact at different operating points; - (x) protected events and constraints that apply during those protected events; and - (xi) any other matters the Connecting NSP considers reasonable following agreement with AEMO. - (d) A Full Assessment must exclude the impact on any protection system for a transmission network or distribution network55.